 See how many religions teach that spiritual drunkenness is how we commune with deity?

 Spiritual drunkenness is an occult experience, shared with occultists everywhere.

-To seek God in spiritual drunkenness clearly fits all aspects of the definition.
+To seek God in spiritual drunkenness clearly fits all aspects of this definition.
 It involves communing with God (as it is thought) beyond nature, reason and the mind: occultists do not seek God in His Word, nor in prayer or mindful obedience, but through delving into the spirit realm for experience.
-It is thought that feelings of rapture and joy mean one has found "the father's heart" and is communing with Him.
+It is thought that feelings of rapture and joy mean one has found “the father’s heart” and is communing with Him.
 And it involves the action of manifest presence upon the mind and spirit, with the extreme results of mental numbness, loss of balance, etc.

 Spiritual drunkenness is spiritually adulterous communion with another god.

 As is generally the case in occultism, the Word of God and the place of the Scriptures are forgotten as experience reigns supreme (though lip service will be given.)
 But practitioners are not experiencing God.
 They are experiencing Satan, or of satanic spirits, for Satan is god of the occult.
 There they commune with him, and in drunkenness they experience his depths.
 They stagger under his influence, all the time worshipping him as God, praising him and rejoicing.
 I would venture to say that spiritual drunkenness, which involves the whole of the person, soul, mind, and body, is a complete giving over to demons, inviting their possession and control.

 Spiritual drunkenness is spiritually blinding and is a manifestation of spiritual blindness.